|Mercedes-Benz Citaro hybrid|

 The Citaro hybrid (stylised with a lowercase ‘h’) belongs to Mercedes Benz’ popular Citaro range of city buses.
 Over 55,555 Citaro buses have been built from 1997 to 2019.
 Excluding the Citaro hybrid, all Citaro buses in Singapore are of the Euro V Diesel version.
 These buses are manufactured in Mannheim (Germany) and shipped completely built-up (CBU) to Singapore.
 Citaros are also offered with CNG engines, and as diesel-hybrid, CNG-hybrid or full-electric vehicles.
-In August 2019, a diesel-hybrid version was spotted in Singapore.

-First introduced locally in 2010 by SMRT Buses, and with follow-up orders by SBS Transit, the Citaro is among the most common bus models in Singapore, with around 1000 buses with deliveries from 2011 – 2016, and later further increased by the Land Transport Authority (LTA).
+First introduced locally in 2010 by SMRT Buses, and with follow-up orders by SBS Transit, the Citaro is among the most common bus models in Singapore (at around 1000 buses) with deliveries from 2011–2016, later further increased by the Land Transport Authority (LTA).
 Starting in 2016, these buses were also leased to other operators under the Bus Contracting Model.

 The Citaro hybrid was first unveiled at Busworld Europe 2017.
 As a mild hybrid vehicle, it was designed to hone the internal combustion engine for maximum efficiency with minimal modifications.
 The hybrid technology is offered as a piece of optional equipment for its existing Citybus range (both diesel and gas engines).
 Being lightweight and technically straightforward, the space-efficient design required little modifications to the interior and exterior of the bus.